WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 Conforming CAs MUST NOT mark this extension as critical.

+A conforming CA MUST NOT issue certificates with this extension unless an applicable "issue" or "issuewild" CAA property ({{!RFC6844}}) exists for the CA, and the "cansignhttpexchanges" parameter ({{caa-cansignhttpexchanges}}) is present on the property and is equal to "yes".

 Clients MUST NOT accept certificates with this extension in TLS connections (Section 4.4.2.2 of {{!RFC8446}}).